 These one-bowl mocha brownies, made with instant coffee, dark chocolate, cocoa, flour, sugar, and butter, take their kick from caffeine, their ease from everything coming together in a single bowl, and their raves from their spectacularly fudgy texture.

 - Makes 12 brownies

-- 1. Preheat the oven to 350°F (176ºC).
+Preheat the oven to 350°F (176ºC).
 Butter an 8-by-8-inch glass baking dish.

-- 4. Bake the brownies for 22 to 25 minutes.
-You can try to check the brownies for doneness by inserting a tester or toothpick in the center, although since they have chunks of chocolate, you can’t really be certain with this method.
-You may need to guess a little and leave them in the oven a touch longer if you like them less gooey.
-Let cool slightly in the pan on a wire rack before cutting and serving.
+Bake the brownies for 22 to 25 minutes.
+You can try to check the brownies for doneness by inserting a tester or toothpick in the center.
+Although since there are chunks of chocolate in the brownies, you can’t really be certain with the toothpick method as the toothpick may come out covered with gooey chocolate, so check the brownies for doneness in several places.

 Let the brownies cool slightly in the pan on a wire rack before cutting and serving.
 Originally published April 5, 2013.

 My family really likes brownies but I don’t make them very often.
 That’s about to change.
 This simple one-bowl recipe works and is simply delicious.
 The brownies are rich, dense, chocolatey, moist parcels of yumminess!
 Everyone who tasted them loved them and the recipe couldn’t be easier.
 No more melting butter or chocolate, beating eggs into a batter individually, and making a mess in the kitchen.
 The coffee and cocoa enriched the taste factor and the unmelted chocolate chips added a bit of crunch.

 Next time, I’ll add nuts.
 I didn’t have a glass pan so the brownies did take an extra 5 minutes to bake.